cloudbase/android-emulator-ci/README.md

 infrastructure, covering Android Emulator, with a specific interest in the WHPX (Windows Hypervisor Platform) accelerator.

+While the main goal is automating Android Emulator tests, those jobs can also be used to set up development/testing environments really quick, in less than 10 minutes.

 Workflow
 ========
 For each test run, we're rebuilding the emulator (currently using the tip of